R3Conclave/conclave-core-sdk/docs/docs/machine-setup.md

 ## Install the kernel driver and system software

 Installers for the system software can be [obtained from Intel](https://01.org/intel-software-guard-extensions/downloads).
-We recommend reading the [installation user guide](https://download.01.org/intel-sgx/sgx-linux/2.9.1/docs/Intel_SGX_Installation_Guide_Linux_2.9.1_Open_Source.pdf).
+We recommend reading the [installation user guide](https://download.01.org/intel-sgx/sgx-linux/2.12/docs/Intel_SGX_Installation_Guide_Linux_2.12_Open_Source.pdf).
 The installation process is simple.
-Intel provide:
+Intel provides:

 * APT repositories for Ubuntu
 * Cross-distro installer binaries for other platforms, which set up the system software and compile/install the kernel driver.